Miranda July: Personal life

-July is married to film-maker and visual artist Mike Mills, with whom she has a child, born in March 2012.
+July is married to filmmaker and visual artist Mike Mills, with whom she has a non-binary child, born in March 2012.
 July and Mills met at both of their first Sundance Festival premieres in 2005, and married in mid-2009.
+In July 2022, July announced that she and Mills were separated romantically, although they continue to live near each other and co-parent.

 In a 2007 interview with Bust magazine, July spoke of the importance which feminism has had in her life, saying, "What's confusing about [being a feminist]?
-It's just being pro-your ability to do what you need to do.
+It's just being pro your ability to do what you need to do.
 It doesn't mean you don't love your boyfriend or whatever ...
 When I say 'feminist', I mean that in the most complex, interesting, exciting way!"
-In another interview she had on Idaho's Public Television station, she explains that once she started confronting the racial issues addressed in current day politics, she started contacting publishers and revising her work, realizing not everything she had said was racially and politically sound.
+In a later interview in 2017 on Idaho's Public Television station, July explained that once she started confronting the racial issues in current day politics, she started contacting publishers and revising her work, realizing that not everything she had said was racially and politically sound.

-She changed her last name to "July" when she was 15, after a character (based on her) in a story by her high school best friend, Johanna Fateman.
+She changed her last name to "July" when she was 15, after a character based on her in a story by her high school best friend, Johanna Fateman.
 She changed her name legally in her early 20s.
 July describes her family as very "DIY", which probably accounts for some of July's makeshift style.
 Therefore, when July wanted to change her last name, her father was very accepting of the decision.
 Her father was a workaholic, which is something she believes she picked up from him.
 Her family also dabbled in practicing New Age religions and discussed spirituality while she was growing up.